 Tis the season of gift giving 🎁 Here are some special treats we made for some special people that were easy to do with two little ones pulling on my clothes asking for snacks 🤣 Edible Christmas Tree Bark Super effective and delicious Melt white chocolate and put it on baking paper on a cookie tray While it’s still warm add toppings We used dried cranberries Pistachios M&ms Candy canes And sprinkles All Christmas themed 🎄 Then put into the fridge to set Then break it up and enjoy 😊 To put the gift altogether we used Christmas Baking Gift Wraps (from woolies) Candy canes Hessian loot bags (from Kmart) Christmas tree decorations (from Kmart) that we hit glued to the bags Red felt bows (from Kmart) that we hot glued also Christmas Tree tea lights that Indie painted 🥰😘 Such a great thoughtful gift could be for grandparents, teachers and really easy to do

-However, if going out it’s too much of a hassle.
-Do it from the comfort of your home.
+However, if going out is too much of a hassle, do it from the comfort of your home.
 It’s a fact that shopping online saves time and makes it easy to quickly compare prices to find the best deal.
 You’ll avoid crowds, save gas, and not be tempted to eat out.

-Once again Do It Yourself or just make it simple.
+Once again, Do It Yourself or just make it simple.
 Play around with what you have and make your own decoration.
-Or, maybe purchase only a small tree or a package of lights to place around one room- focus on just investing in meaningful symbols that truly honor this beautiful season.
+Or, maybe purchase only a small tree or a package of lights to place around one room – focus on investing in meaningful symbols that truly honor this beautiful season.

-If you are invited to a Potluck or gathering in a friend’s house DIY it’s the way to go to save more.
+If you are invited to a Potluck or gathering in a friend’s house, DIY is the way to go to save.
 Just make sure to make it with love and have previous experience with the recipe.

 If you are afraid of your cooking skills, or if you truly don’t have any time to free time to cook.
-Buy something, but just make sure to compare prices and don’t take for granted that staple foods never fails in gatherings.
+Buy something, but just make sure to compare prices and don’t take for granted that staple foods never fail.